paulroden/programming-and-proving/03-curry-howard.lagda.md

 sym : {A : Set} {x y : A} → x ≡ y → y ≡ x
 sym refl = refl
 ```
-i.e. a `refl` works in both directons
+i.e. a `refl` works in both directions

   2. transitivity of equality
 ```